APPENDIX E

 - Start the FinishLynx program.

-- On the top menu click Scoreboard, select the options page, then database tab
+- On the top menu click Scoreboard, Options, then database tab

-- Write down the location where the LIF files will be stored.
+- Write down the Output Directory, this is where the LIF files will be stored.

 - Save the change.